jrbrtsn/ban2fail/README.md

 `ban2fail -t myNew.cfg -a`

 No iptables rules will be modified.
-You will shown in the listing which addresses would be (un)blocked if *ban2fail* was running in production mode, and the contents of "myNew.cfg" was placed into "/etc/ban2fail/ban2fail.cfg".
+You will be shown in the listing which addresses would be (un)blocked if *ban2fail* was running in production mode, and the contents of "myNew.cfg" was placed into "/etc/ban2fail/ban2fail.cfg".